 Question 13: Will you be happy in your new home?

-Once you’ve figured out how much home you can afford, and we’ve looked at some properties in your favorite neighborhoods, does it seem like you would be happy in your new home?
+Once you have figured out how much home you can afford, and we’ve looked at some properties in your favorite neighborhoods, does it seem like you would be happy in your new home?
 Or through the process, have you decided that it might be better to keep renting, at least for now?

 Did you answer “yes” to all of the questions above?
 If so, you’re ready to buy your first home.
 If you answered “no” to some of the questions, don’t worry.
 Not all of them are deal breakers.
 Give us a call, and we’ll be happy to talk about your specific situation.